 With increased payload, it becomes vital to use a robust frame.

-Generally, Carbon Fiber-reinforced Composites, Thermoplastics (polyester, nylon, polystyrene), and aluminum is used to make a drone.
+Generally, Carbon Fiber-reinforced Composites, Thermoplastics (polyester, nylon, polystyrene), and aluminum is used to make drone frames.

 I hope this article helped you to understand drone weight lifting capacity in detail.
 For more doubts, you can comment below.
 I would love to help.

-If you are about to buy a drone for hobby purpose, then check out our following articles,
+If you are about to buy a drone for hobby purposes, then check out our following articles,